Follow this advice the night before and morning of for your first triathlon

-1) Arrive Early and get ready to have a lot of fun!
-Plan to be in transition 1hr before race start.
-Mental stress can make your first tri morning seem hectic.
+1) Arrive early and get ready to have a lot of fun!
+Plan to be in transition one hour before race start.
+Mental stress can make the morning of your first triathlon seem hectic.
 Take a minute to take it all in and realize that you are winning just by showing up!

 2) Set up a mock transition area the night before at home.
-Put everything out as you plan to race morning.
-Practice putting on your shoes and helmet, and then switching to running shoes and running hat.
-Check off the equipment checklist on page 16 of the Event Guide.
+Put everything out as you plan for race morning.
+Practice putting on your shoes and helmet.
+Then switching to running shoes and running hat.

 3) Attach all the numbers to proper equipment including bike, helmet, and race belt.
-Proper placement can be seen on page 9 of this guide.
 The number must be worn for the entirety of the run and you must finish the race with the number on the front of your body.

 5) Make sure that all your numbers are matching: timing chip, bike, helmet, race belt, and body marking.
 This is for your safety.
-Your USAT race age goes on the back of your right calf and is based on the year you were born not the exact date- so anyone born in 1976 is 40.
+Your USAT race age goes on the back of your right calf and is based on the year you were born, not the exact date.

 6) After body marking, head straight into transition and claim a nice spot since you are there extra early.
-Be kind to your other athletes and keep your transition area small and directly underneath where your bike is.
+Be kind to other athletes and keep your transition area small and directly underneath your bike.

 Now that you know where and how your bike is going to be – set up your area.
 It is nice to have a small towel to put down.
 Since you practiced the night before this should be a piece of cake!

-1) Remember to make sure that your bike and running shoes are open with loose laces for easy on/off.
+1) Make sure your bike and/or running shoes are open with loose laces for easy on/off.
 Put your sunglasses in your helmet so that you grab them before putting on the helmet and don’t accidentally try and leave transition without either.
-If you want water on the bike course make sure and have a water bottle filled on your bike.
+If you want water on the bike course make sure and have a water bottle filled in your bike.

 2) As you leave transition count how many bike racks away from the entrance you are.
-When it is all filled with bikes it can sometimes be like finding a needle in a haystack.
+When transition is filled with bikes it can be like finding a needle in a haystack.

 3) Use the bathroom early if you can.
-The lines will get longer nearer to race start.
+The lines will get longer the closer we get to race start.

 4) Familiarize yourself with the flow of the race site.
-Visit swim start and finish and make sure understand how to get from swim exit to transition.
-Do a warm up walk/ run of the run finish.
+Visit swim start and finish and make sure you understand how to get from swim exit to transition.
+Do a warm-up walk/ run of the run finish.
 Get an idea of a landmark that lets you know you are near the finish line.
 This will be a great boost and make you more comfortable when you are in the home stretch.
-(Continued on next page)

 8) What should you do if you have a moment of panic in the water?
 Try switching the style of swimming.
 Maybe doggy paddle or breast stroke until you have your bearings again.
 If you feel that you cannot continue the race there are lifeguards in kayaks that can pull you from the water.
 You do not need a wetsuit to race.
-We will take the water temp on race morning and announce if wetsuits are legal.
-Check USAT rules for more info.
+We will take the water temperature on race morning and announce if wetsuits are legal.